ros-controls/control.ros.org/doc/project_ideas.rst

 Feature-parity for controllers from ROS1
 ----------------------------------------

-The ros2_control framework in ROS2 is a rewrite of the ros_control framework from ROS1.
+The ros2_control framework in ROS 2 is a rewrite of the ros_control framework from ROS 1.
-Our rich set of standard controllers was one of the main motivations for users to adopt ros_control in ROS1 and while we ported most of them, there are quite a few features missing for the two main controllers of this set, the diff_drive_controller and the joint_trajectory_controller.
+Our rich set of standard controllers was one of the main motivations for users to adopt ros_control in ROS 1 and while we ported most of them, there are quite a few features missing for the two main controllers of this set, the diff_drive_controller and the joint_trajectory_controller.

 This work will consist of reviewing the two versions of the two controllers and comparing for feature parity.
-Once the missing parts are identified, port them over from ROS1 with as much test support as possible.
+Once the missing parts are identified, port them over from ROS 1 with as much test support as possible.

 Related existing issues are: